junsuzu/graalvm-en-handson-spring-petclinic/README.md

 # 2.4 Configuration of repository for dependency and plugin
 Some text

+# 2.5 Customization for native image build arguments
+Some text
-# 2.5 Customization for workaround](#15-Customization for workaround
+# 2.6 Customization for workaround
+Some text

+# Exercise3: Run spring-petclinic sample as docker container
+Some text
+# 3.1 Build light-weight docker container embedded with native image
+Some text
+# 3.2 Run spring-petclinic sample as docker container
 Some text